port-labs/port-docs/docs/guides/all/scaffold-a-new-service.md

 <TabItem value="github-gitlab-bitbucket">

 1. Head to the [Self-service page](https://app.getport.io/self-serve) of your portal.
-2. Click on the `+ Action` button on the top left conner :
+2. Click on the `+ Action` button in the top-right corner:

     <img src='/img/guides/addActionIcon.png' width='35%' border='1px' />